rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-07-e7dd367dc6e48715-order-no-005-of-2025-dated-07112025-issued-under-rc-no-0436-of-2014-in-the-matte.md

 source: sebi
 stocks: []
 tags:
-- recovery-proceedings
 - collective-investment-schemes
+- enforcement
-- refund-order
+- four-season-farms-limited
 - investor-protection
-- enforcement-action
 - prohibitory-order
+- recovery
-- four-season-farms-limited
+- refund-order
 title: Order No. 005 of 2025 dated 07.11.2025 issued under RC No. 0436 of 2014 in
   the matter of M/s Four Season Farms Limited
 ---